 What is Popcorn Lung?

-If you buy your e liquid from a reputable seller within the UK you will more than likely be free of the dangers of diacetyl as in 2016 use of the chemical within e liquids was banned in the UK under the EU Tobacco Products Directive.
+If you buy your e-liquid from a reputable seller within the UK, you will be free of the dangers of diacetyl, which causes popcorn lung, as it would need to be included in the ingredients list.

 Should UK Vapers Be Concerned About Popcorn Lung?